 If you have some basic crocheting skills you can add an edge after the knitted piece is complete.
 Try a single crochet or a half double all the way around the piece to tidy things up.

 This is really a last resort because it has variable results.
 Get the knitted piece wet and block the edge as evenly as you can.
-It may eventually lose its form again but you can try.

 © 2018 Katy Medium

 Katy Medium (author) from Denver, CO on September 29, 2019: